zautumnz/cozy/README.md

 * `let` is for immutable variables; `mutable` is for mutable ones; this is because setting mutable variables should be more annoying to do than setting mutable ones.
+* Uses Go's GC; porting to a different language might require writing a new GC.

 ### Builtin Functions